chapel-lang/chapel/doc/rst/technotes/manage.rst

 The manager may optionally return a `resource`.
 If a developer wants to make use of the resource, they may capture it after the manager expression (the `myResource` declaration in the above example).
-The resource may be any type, and is the value returned by the special method called ``enterThis()``.
+The resource may be of any type, and is the value returned by the special method called ``enterThis()``.

 Any aggregate type may be used as a manager as long as it defines